LIPS-scheme/lips/REFERENCE.md

 ```
 (value obj)

-Function unwrap LNumbers and convert nil value to undefined.
+Function that unwraps LNumbers and converts nil to undefined.
 ```

 ## values
 ```
 (values a1 a2 ...)

-If called with more then one elment it will create special
+If called with more then one element it will create a special
-Values object that can be used in call-with-values function
+Values object that can be used in the call-with-values function.
 ```

 ## values-ref
 ```
 (values-ref values n)

-Function return n value of values object which is result of value function.
+Returns n value of values object which is result of value function.
 ```

 ## vector->f32vector